Urban Food Chains

 click picture to download original text (in French)

-On April 23, 2008, Michel Barnier greeted hundreds of French citizens in Paris, who were disturbed by the minister’s use of a contentious image to promote a series of conferences about food.
-“We don’t live on burgers or fast food,” one lady grumbled, staring at a discarded burger box bearing the words “Qu’est-ce qu’on mange ?”
-Collectively, the conferences are promoted under the title “Parlons agriculture” – ‘let’s talk about agriculture’.
+On April 23, 2008, Michel Barnier greeted hundreds of French citizens in Paris, who were disturbed by the farm minister’s use of a contentious image to promote a series of conferences about food.
+“We don’t live on burgers or fast food,” one lady grumbled, staring at a picture of a discarded burger box bearing the words “Qu’est-ce qu’on mange ?” (“what are we eating?”)
+Collectively, the conferences were promoted under the title “Parlons agriculture” – ‘let’s talk about agriculture’.
 The graphics are challenging, particularly for rural populations: as well as the burger box image you can see on this page, elsewhere in the posters and conference literature, there is a battered steel barrel that has not just seen better times, but is clearly toxic.

 Nearer to home “…hunger has been avoided for a long time, we think that shortages have become a thing of the past and there is an illusion of food security.”
-Look again and you will recall “mad cow disease”, alongside avian flu, lead to instances where feeding same-species animal remains have put human health in danger.
+Look again and you will recall “mad cow disease”, alongside avian flu, arising from instances where feeding same-species animal remains have put human health in danger.

 “In these times of great doubt, we need to bring together those who produce and those who consume, we need to end the mistrust between two worlds that have stopped talking to each other.”